 Led a team that managed a 50+ client portfolio, launching the firm’s first app download campaign while partnering with stakeholders to minimize risk and streamline client communication.
 Increased annual revenue by 150%, and team performance by 33%.

-Avoid formal language in your profile.
+Avoid too-formal language on your profile.
 While you want to be professional, you should do so using a more conversational tone.

 Include plenty of details that wouldn’t ordinarily make it into a resume.
 LinkedIn is a great place to address things like why you chose your industry, how you got your start, and your inspirations.